The NMHSPF model brings together the best available evidence and expert opinion on:

 Watch the video for more information about care profiles for specific groups and top-ups for non-discrete groups.

-The NMHSPF model estimates resources based on a range of measures within each taxonomy item and workforce type.
-This includes the number of beds required, staff working hours, staff salaries and other estimated costs.
+The NMHSPF model estimates resources such as the number of beds or staff required based on a range of measures within each taxonomy item and workforce type.

-This includes the workforce mix for team-based services and modelled operational parameters such as occupancy and annual readmission rates for bed-based services, staff working hours, salary on costs and overhead costs NMHSPF parameters for each service element are modelled at desirable, efficient operational rates.
+This includes the workforce mix for team-based services and modelled operational parameters such as occupancy and annual readmission rates for bed-based services, staff working hours, staff salaries, salary on costs and overhead costs.
+NMHSPF parameters for each service element are modelled at desirable, efficient operational rates.
 Outputs are based on averaged national staffing profiles and salaries.

 The NMHSPF model considers the service functions required to meet the needs of people with mental illness, rather than service location, format or provider.